 Please follow the instructions from the International Office and attend the “Welcome Week” in order to get all your files, such as your student ID card.
 You will also get information on German language courses, how to enroll into university courses and tips for upcoming university events.
-You can find more information on the language courses here.
+You can find more information on the language courses.

 For Degree Students (Bachelor and Master):

-After your enrollment and the payment of your semester fee, you will receive your student ID by postal mail.
 Click here for more information on all official University matters.